pjay79/pjay79/README.md

 ### Bio

-Software Engineer building Web and Mobile applications across the Full Stack.
+Senior Software Engineer building Web and Mobile applications across the Full Stack.
 Specialising in TypeScript, React, React Native, and Node.

 Experienced as a Lead Developer on multiple projects whilst working in Startup, Agency, and Enterprise environments.
 Interested in Digital Health, FinTech, DevOps, and Solution Architecture.